SumoLogic/sumologic-documentation/docs/platform-services/automation-service/automation-service-audit-logging.md

 ## Automation Service audited events

-The Audit Event Index has detailed JSON logs for the following features.
 To search for audit events for a specific feature, use the metadata field `_sourceCategory` with its corresponding value.

 For Automation Service (and Cloud SOAR) events, every `_sourceCategory` related to a feature has the prefix `oar`.
 To limit the events returned to the Automation Service and Cloud SOAR, you can use: